pswhisenhunt/hashtagity/README.md

 This is an example of what each option produces when given the text 'i love you':
 ![hashtagity](https://github.com/pswhisenhunt/hashtagity/blob/master/hashtagity-images/display_each_method.png)

-You can edit text inline by double clicking the text, or by clicking the edit (pencil) icon, you can also delete the hashtag by clicking the 'x' icon:
+You can edit text inline by double clicking the text, or by clicking the edit (pencil) icon.
 ![hashtagity](https://github.com/pswhisenhunt/hashtagity/blob/master/hashtagity-images/edit.png)

 You cannot create a hashtag without text: